top of page

 City Hall Park

-Sponsored By: Metro Development group & downstreet housing & Community development
+Sponsored By: Metro Development & downstreet housing & Community development

-Join Rooted Yoga on Saturday, July 30th at 9:00 AM in City Hall Park for a morning Vinyasa Yoga class sure to kick your weekend off right!
+Join Rooted Yoga on Saturday, September 23rd at 8:30 AM in City Hall Park for a morning Vinyasa Yoga class sure to kick your weekend off right!
 Move, breathe and flow with us as we engage the body, mind and spirit in an all levels of yoga practice.
 Please bring your own mat and any props you like to practice with, along with all the good vibes to fully enjoy your morning!
 Want more yoga in your life?
-Join us at the studio 7 days/week for a fully supported practice.
-Classes, workshops, reiki and body products at Rooted Yoga in the lower level of the Blanchard Block Building.
-Learn more/sign up/get on the mailing list at: www.rootedyogavt.com
+Check us out at: www.rootedyogavt.com to find classes and events as we hold temporary space in Barre and Berlin while we search for our new home post-flood.

 9:00AM-9:00PM: Vendors & Sidewalk Sales